nzaker/ATOMAP/doc/tutorial.rst

     >>> s_monolayer.save("monolayer_distances.hdf5")

-The `sublattice` objects also contain a list of all the atomic planes and the atomic positions:
+The `sublattice` objects also contain a list of all the atomic planes:

 .. code-block:: python

     >>> sublattice.atom_plane_list
-    >>> sublattice.atom_list

 The `atom_plane` objects contain the atomic columns belonging to the same specific plane.
 Atom plane objects are defined by the direction vector parallel to the atoms in the plane, for example (58.81, -41.99).